Highlights for methotrexate

 How it works

-Methotrexate belongs to a class of drugs called metabolites.
+Methotrexate belongs to a class of drugs called antimetabolites.
 A class of drugs is a group of medications that work in a similar way.
 These drugs are often used to treat similar conditions.

 Methotrexate works differently to treat each condition: